kwilkos/cxf/celtix-distribution/src/main/samples/dispatch_provider/README.txt

 Hello World Dispatch Demo using Document/Literal Style
 =============================================

-This demo invokes upon the server through the client side JAX-WS Dispatch interface.
+The demo demonstrates the use of JAX-WS Dispatch and Provider interface.
-There are three differnt invocations from the client, the first uses a SOAPMessage, the second uses a DOMSource with MESSAGE mode and the third a DOMSource with PAYLOAD mode.
+The client side Dispatch instance invokes upon a endpoint using a JAX-WS provider implementor There are three differnt invocations from the client, the first uses a SOAPMessage data in MESSAGE mode the second uses a DOMSource data in MESSAGE mode and the third uses a DOMSource in PAYLOAD mode.
 The three different messages are constructed by reading in the XML files found in the /demo/hwDispatch/client directory.

 Please review the README in the samples directory before